5hidobu/5hidobu.github.io/_posts/2024-07-05-Lotus_Dropper.md

 ---
 ## Lotus Blossom Dropper(s)
 Lotus Blossom employs a sophisticated dropper to disseminate malware, primarily targeting government and military organizations in Southeast Asia.
 Kind of Lotus Blossom developed droppers exploits the Microsoft Office vulnerability CVE-2012-0158, often delivered through spear phishing emails containing malicious Word document attachments.
-This kind of sample is described here (link:https://www.paloaltonetworks.com/apps/pan/public/downloadResource?pagePath=/content/pan/en_US/resources/research/unit42-operation-lotus-blossom).
+This kind of sample is described [here](link:https://www.paloaltonetworks.com/apps/pan/public/downloadResource?pagePath=/content/pan/en_US/resources/research/unit42-operation-lotus-blossom).
 The sample under analysis is not related to those that exploited the Office CVE, but represents the well-known characteristics used by a dropper to continue in the infection chain.
 Probably a version developed for a campaign without the CVE exploit feature.

 ![image](https://github.com/user-attachments/assets/198e388e-36fc-4aa1-9113-30a54c73e008)